 MagicBands are rubber bracelets that contain an embedded RFID (radio frequency identification) chip and function similarly to regular RFID park tickets.
-They both offer touch-and-go functionality at the park entrances and FastPass+ attraction queues.
+They both offer touch-and-go functionality at the park entrances, at FastPass+ attraction queues and with PhotoPass photographers.
 The bracelets are more practical since you don't have to fumble in your pocket or backpack for tickets every time you enter a park or use FastPass+.
 Just make sure the Mickey head on the bracelet, which contains the RFID chip, touches the Mickey head RFID reader!

 Do I need a MagicBand?

 No, physical tickets offer the same functionality as MagicBands.
 But you may find that MagicBands are more convenient for entering the parks and FastPass+ queues and having photos taken by PhotoPass photographers since you don't have to search in a backpack or pocket for tickets.
 You also get all of the benefits mentioned above!

 How do I get a MagicBand?

 If you are staying at a Walt Disney World Resort hotel, all members of your party will be given MagicBands free of charge.
 Depending on how far in advance you book your resort stay, you will have the option of choosing the colors of your bands and having them shipped to you (not available in all countries).
 These will be personalized with each party member's name, and you can also choose to upgrade to certain themes for a minimal charge.
 As we mentioned earlier, your MagicBand serves as your room key and can be used to make purchases at the resort and in the parks during your hotel stay.
 Guests using Disney's Magical Express transportation will also use them at check-in, so you shouldn't put them in your checked baggage if you are flying to Orlando.